Tom Williams (American football coach)

-Tom Williams (born December 22, 1969) is an American college football coach and former player.
-He was most recently the head football coach at Greenhill School from 2013 to 2017.
+Tom Williams (born December 22, 1969) is an American football coach and former player.
+He is currently the Head Coach at Bellarmine College Preparatory in San Jose, CA. He was most recently the head football coach at Greenhill School from 2013 to 2017.
 Williams also served as head coach at Yale University from 2009 to 2011, compiling a record of 16–14.
 He was a linebacker at Stanford University from 1989 to 1992.

+Career

 Playing career

 Williams attended Trinity Valley School in his hometown of Fort Worth, Texas.
-During his tenure at Trinity Valley he earned all-state honors in football, basketball, and baseball.
+During his tenure at Trinity Valley, he earned all-state honors in football, basketball, and baseball.
 Williams graduated from high school in 1988.

-Williams went on to pursue academics at Stanford University.
-While pursuing academics, Williams was also a four-year starter and letterman for the Stanford Cardinal.
-He played linebacker for the Stanford Cardinal from 1989–1992 and served as a team captain his senior year.
+Williams attended Stanford University.
+Williams was a four-year starter and letterman for the Stanford Cardinals, playing linebacker from 1989–1992 and serving as captain his senior year.
 He was a two-time member of the Academic All-Pac-10 team and an honorable mention for All-Pac-10 his senior season.

 Coaching career

-Williams worked as an assistant coach at Stanford University, the University of Hawaii, San Jose State University, and University of Washington before joining the Jacksonville Jaguars as an assistant coach from 2006 to 2008.
+After graduation, Williams worked as an assistant coach at Stanford University, the University of Hawaii, San Jose State University, and University of Washington before joining the Jacksonville Jaguars as an assistant coach from 2006 to 2008.

-He accepted an offer, in January 2009, to become the head football coach at Yale; he was the first black head football coach in the school's history and the second in the history of the Ivy League.
+He accepted an offer in January 2009, to become the head football coach at Yale; he was the first black head football coach in the school's history and the second in the history of the Ivy League.

-On November 17, 2011, the Rhodes Scholarship pursuits of Yale's Patrick Witt brought attention to Williams's claim that he was also a Rhode Scholarship finalist.
+On November 17, 2011, the Rhodes Scholarship pursuits of Yale's Patrick Witt brought attention to Williams's claim that he was also a Rhodes Scholarship finalist.
 Williams claimed that he skipped his final interview in order to attend an NFL tryout.
 However, Rhodes Scholarship officials stated that they have no record of Tom Williams applying for a Rhodes Scholarship, and his name does not appear in the scholarship's trust databases.
 Yale launched an internal review on the matter.

 Williams stepped down as Yale's head football coach.
-He also admitted that he had never applied for a Rhodes Scholarship.
+He admitted that he had never applied for a Rhodes Scholarship.

-As of February 21, 2012 Williams was named University of Texas at El Paso's safeties coach.
+As of February 21, 2012, Williams was named University of Texas at El Paso's safeties coach.
 He served on the UTEP defensive staff under head football coach Mike Price.

 Personal life

-Williams is married to Tonya; they have four children: Grace, Tom (Tre), Ana, and Lauren.
-Williams graduated from Trinity Valley School in Fort Worth, Texas.He has a master's degree in university administration from Stanford University.
+Williams is married to Tonya Williams; they have four children: Grace, Tom, Ana, and Lauren.
+Williams graduated from Trinity Valley School in Fort Worth, Texas.
+He has a master's degree in university administration from Stanford University.